dino-nlp/mathpal/src/evaluation_pipeline/README.md

 4. Use type hints and docstrings
 5. Follow the established naming conventions

+## 🔧 Issues & Improvements

+For a comprehensive list of known issues and planned improvements, see:
+- **[ISSUES_SUMMARY.md](./ISSUES_SUMMARY.md)** - Quick overview and status
+- **[ISSUES_AND_IMPROVEMENTS.md](./ISSUES_AND_IMPROVEMENTS.md)** - Detailed analysis and solutions

+These documents include:
+- 🔴 High priority issues that need immediate attention
+- 🟡 Medium priority improvements for better stability
+- 🟢 Low priority enhancements for long-term development
+- Detailed code examples and solutions
+- Implementation roadmap and timeline

 ## 📄 License

 This evaluation pipeline is part of the MathPal project and follows the same license terms.